jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 your co-workers, but they're your friends.
 This is something you'd definitely want to encourage in any organization.
-It's kind of like a team sport; just as you wouldn't want to let down your team, you'd feel the same way with your friends.
-Ultimately, that leads to happier, more productive output from your team.
+It's kind of like a team sport; just as you wouldn't want to let down your team, you'd feel the same way with your startup buddies.
+Ultimately, that leads to **happier, more productive output** from your team.

+<a name="living"></a>
 # Living in San Francisco
-<a name="living"></a>

-I'm assuming most of you guys have skipped to this section, as the question in everybody's mind is: What's it like to live in San Francisco?
+I'm assuming most of you guys have skipped to this section, as the question in everybody's mind is: **What's it like to live in San Francisco?**

 <div class="center">
   <img src="/img/sf/baybridge2.jpg" alt="Golden Gate's little brother,